-When most people think of The Netherlands, the picture of tulips and windmills is one of the things that comes to mind.
-This is with good reason as every once a year, certain locations in The Netherlands burst into full bloom with colourful tulips as well as other flowers.
+When most people think of The Netherlands, the picture of tulips and windmills are things that comes to mind.
+This is with good reason as every year, certain locations in The Netherlands burst into full bloom with colourful tulips as well as other flowers.

 History Extra: How Did Tulips Get to Holland?

 Unknown to many, tulips are actually native to Turkey and central Asia but made their way to Holland in the 16th Century.
 The flowers became increasingly popular after Carolus Clusius, a French botanist, wrote a book about them which resulted in the rise of numerous tulip paintings and festivals.
 By the mid-seventeenth century, tulips became so popular in Holland that they created the ‘Tulip Mania’ economic bubble which even saw people using tulips as a currency!

 Want to spend the night near the tulip fields?

 At HolidayParkSpecials, we offer a wide range of holiday parks in Holland with special offers and discounts.
 Choose from holiday parks with a variety of facilities to suit your needs and enjoy the tulip fields near Amsterdam!